2nd Independent Motorized Infantry Battalion (Ukraine)

 The 2nd Independent Motorized Infantry Battalion was a formation of the Ukrainian Ground Forces.
-Initially created as the 2nd Ukrainian territorial defense battalion «Horyn» drawn from volunteers from Rivne oblast, the creation of the Battalion was announced in May 2014, following the outbreak of the Russo-Ukrainian War,. and training began in June 2014.
+Initially created as the 2nd Ukrainian territorial defense battalion «Horyn» drawn from volunteers from Rivne oblast, the creation of the Battalion was announced in May 2014, following the outbreak of the Russo-Ukrainian War.
+Training began in June 2014.

 The head of the Rivne Regional State Administration, Serhiy Rybachok, proposed the name of the battalion after the Horyn River during a meeting with the soldiers.
 This name was adopted at the general meeting of the 2nd Ukrainian Territorial Defense Battalion.

 History

 Founding

 In June, the Rivne Oblast Council allocated two million hryvnias for the Horyn Territorial Defense Battalion.
 100 thousand hryvnias from the city budget of Rivne were allocated for the purchase of walkie-talkies.
 In addition to the Rivne Regional State Administration and the regional council, material and monetary assistance to the "Horyn" battalion also came from many caring citizens of Rivne - employees of the regional prosecutor's office gave money for the purchase of night vision devices, batteries, and some body armor for the battalion; students of the medical college collected funds for medicines; the committee for the promotion of entrepreneurial activity and the development of small and medium-sized businesses of the Rivne region collected 20,000 hryvnias.

 It was initially planned that the battalion would serve only within Rivne oblast.
 Even during training, the battalion was involved in the protection of objects of strategic importance in Rivne Oblast.
 In July, the Ministry of Defense (Ukraine) sent "Horyn" fighters to guard the Rivne Nuclear Power Plant (since, according to the Security Service of Ukraine, there was the possibility of a terrorist attack).